jhaindev/quest-submissions/README.md

 auth is used when downcasting references.
 It goes hand in hand with the `as!` call.
 "When using references, if you want to downcast, you must have an auth reference."
 #### 3. This last quest will be your most difficult yet. ####

 ##### Take this contract: and add a function called borrowAuthNFT just like we did in the section called "The Problem" above.
 Then, find a way to make it publically accessible to other people so they can read our NFT's metadata.
-Then, run a script to display the NFTs metadata for a certain id.
+Then, run a script to display the NFTs metadata for a certain id. #####

-You will have to write all the transactions to set up the accounts, mint the NFTs, and then the scripts to read the NFT's metadata.
+##### You will have to write all the transactions to set up the accounts, mint the NFTs, and then the scripts to read the NFT's metadata.
 We have done most of this in the chapters up to this point, so you can look for help there :) #####

+This is *sloppy* code.
+I ran it in the playground and it works :).
+Threw it together as a POC to make sure I understood the concepts.
+I added comments about the conditions to get it to run (i.e. the transactions & scripts will only run for the account that owns the contract).
+Future iterations/refactors would expand on that capability, fix the naming, improve the logging, etc.

+Contract
 ```
-import NonFungibleToken from 0x02
+import NonFungibleToken from 0x03
 pub contract CryptoPoops: NonFungibleToken {
   pub var totalSupply: UInt64